MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/quick-tour-pdp.md

 - Algorithmically generated recommendation lists, such as **Trending**, **Best Selling**, and **New**, can be used on PDPs.
 Although these lists might not be directly related to the product on the PDP, they are another way to help customers find products that might interest them.
 These types of lists don't require a product ID.
 They are generic lists that are generated based on shopping patterns across the site.
 - Editorial lists are manually curated lists.
 For example, a retailer might decide to manually curate lists of products that it wants to showcase.

-## Ratings and reviews module
+## Ratings and reviews modules

-There are three modules that can be used for displaying and adding reviews - **Reviews**, **Write review** and **Ratings histogram**.
-The Reviews shows the ratings and reviews that have been provided by other customers.
-It allows the user to sort and filter the reviews.
-It also allows a user to like/dislike reviews, report issues etc. The Write review module lets a customer write his or her own review of the product.
-Ratings histogram modules, it includes a histogram that shows the ratings trend for the product.
+There are three modules that can be used for displaying and adding reviews: the reviews module, the write review module, and the ratings histogram module.
+The reviews module lists ratings and reviews that have been provided by other customers, and lets customers sort and filter reviews.
+It also enables customers to like or dislike reviews, and to report issues.
+The write review module enables customers to write their own reviews of a product.
+The ratings histogram module includes a histogram that shows the ratings trend for a product.
 For more details, see [Ratings and reviews overview](ratings-reviews-overview.md).

 ## Marketing modules

 If marketing content is unique to a specific product, any marketing module can be added to the PDP.
 You can add marketing modules to a PDP by "enriching" the page.
-For more details see [Enriching a product page](enrich-product-page.md)
+For more details see [Enrich a product page](enrich-product-page.md).

 ## Additional resources